CodeYourFuture/curriculum/common-content/en/module/js1/interpreting-errors/index.md

 When an error is thrown, the program stops and an error report is sent to the user.

 As programmers, we will see a lot of errors.
-They are normally presented to us this same way, so it's useful for us to be able to read them.
+It's useful for us to be able to read them.

 ### Interpreting the output